hyperledger-archives/sawtooth-core/docs/source/community/issue_tracking.rst

 ====

 We use JIRA as our issue tracking system.
-The JIRA instance is hosted by the Hyperledger Project, and Sawtooth Lake uses the key *STL*:
+The JIRA instance is hosted by the Hyperledger Project, and Sawtooth uses the key *STL*:

   https://jira.hyperledger.org/projects/STL/issues/